Call4Cloud | MMP-C | Autopilot | Device Preparation

 Conclusion

-When trying to answer as many questions as possible for the community on TechNet, Discord, Reddit, Facebook, Linkedin, Twitter, and even direct Teams messages you can learn a thing or 2 by solving it.
+When trying to answer as many questions as possible for the community on TechNet, Discord, Reddit, Facebook, Linkedin, Twitter, and even direct Teams messages, you can learn a thing or two by solving it.
 This was one of them!
-Luckily Microsoft has now a build-in option to configure those Chrome policies
+Luckily Microsoft now has a build-in option to configure those Chrome policies

 Im Just Doing My Job GIFs - Get the best GIF on GIPHY